Surprise, indeed. This album, released on May 9, 2006, found Paul Simon broadly expanding his sonic palette through a

 Stream Stevie Wonder’s all-star concert in celebration of the UN’s 67th anniversary, which will feature special guests Paul Simon and Sting, as well as a number of other celebrities.

-Most famous for her breakout late-1980s hit “What I Am” with the New Bohemians, Edie Brickell always had an uneasy relationship with fame — and eventually she would leave music behind entirely.
+Most famous for her breakout late-1980s hit “What I Am” with the New Bohemians, Edie Brickell always had an uneasy relationship with fame.

 Steve Gadd takes us inside mythical sessions with Paul Simon, Paul McCartney and Steely Dan.